sta323-523-sp21/hw_04/README.md

 these inspections, a score is generated that encapsulates the cleanliness of the restaurant.
 A score of 100 is the best.
 Wake County makes this data publicly available and partners with Yelp as a participant in Yelp’s LIVES program.
-You can read more about Yelp program [here](https://www.yelp.com/healthscores).
+You can read more about Yelp’s program [here](https://www.yelp.com/healthscores).

 ## Data